Michigan legislators introduce groundbreaking guaranteed severance pay legislation

 July 10, 2024

-On June 26, the Guaranteed Severance bill was reintroduced in the Michigan legislature.
+On July 30, the Guaranteed Severance bill will be reintroduced in the Michigan legislature.

 The Worker Adjustment and Retraining Notification (WARN) Act is a federal law that requires employers to provide advance notice of mass layoffs or plant closings that will result in a certain number of employees losing their jobs.[1]
 The Guaranteed Severance Pay bill expands the current MI state Worker Adjustment and Retraining Notification Act (WARN) notice from 60 days to 90 days in the event of layoffs, closures, or relocations and increases the penalty of not providing notice to 4 additional weeks of pay.
 Additionally, passing guaranteed severance pay legislation would save Michiganders millions in taxpayer money.
 Ensuring companies pay their fair share would protect the state’s unemployment insurance system.
 If guaranteed severance pay legislation had been in place since 2020 and companies paid lump-sum payments, it could have saved Michigan taxpayers $17 million over that time period.
 [2]